dev-academy-programme/orientation---Archived/accounts/README.md

 A couple of things to help us along:

-1. **Use your first name as part of your username wherever possible.** This helps the EDA community of staff, teachers, coaches and alumni) better support you.
+1. **Use your first name as part of your username wherever possible.** (To help us all recognise each other)
-2. **Open links in new windows.** GitHub repos have a lot of links.
+2. **Open links in new tabs.** GitHub repos have a lot of links.
 We recommend right-clicking (or holding the command key (mac) / control key (win) when clicking) to open links in new tabs.
-3. **Skim read TLDR sections.** We use TLDR to indicate this information is useful but not essential for completing the task right now.
+3. **Skim read TLDR sections.** We use TLDR to indicate the information is useful but not essential for completing the task right now.

 ## Accounts you need